Piecewise linear structures on topological manifolds: Structures on Manifolds and Bundles

-On the other hand, there are only 15 smooth manifolds which are homeomorphic (and PL isomorphic, and homotopy equivalent) to $S^7$ but mutually non-diffeomorphic.
+On the other hand, there are only 15 classes of diffeomorphism of smooth manifolds which are homeomorphic (and PL homeomorphic, and homotopy equivalent) to $S^7$ but mutually non-diffeomorphic.
 Indeed, if an oriented smooth 7-dimensional manifold $\Sigma$ is homeomorphic to $S^7$ then $\Sigma$ bounds a parallelizable manifold $W_{\Sigma}$, \cite{KM}.
 We equip $W$ an orientation which is compatible with $\Sigma$ and set

 where $\sigma(W)$ is the signature of $W$.
 Kervaire and Milnor \cite{KM} proved that the correspondence

 is a well-defined bijection.